 Becoming a Teacher

 My path to teaching was a long and drawn out process.
-In 2012, I started my journey towards becoming a yoga teacher with a trip to India for a 100 hour collaborative training between Breathe Together Yoga (BTY)’s JOY of Yoga teacher training program and Yogalife‑International’s program.
-In the following year, I completed an additional 200 hours of training (Dynamic and Therapeutics) with BTY’s JOY of Yoga Program and immediately enrolled in the, now completed, 500 hour TT program.
+I began her yoga teacher training in 2012 with a trip to India for a 100-hour collaborative training between Breathe Together Yoga (BTY)’s JOY of Yoga Teacher Training program and Yogalife‑International.
+The following year, I completed an additional 200 hours of training (JOY of Yoga, Dynamics and Therapeutics) and enrolled in the 500-Hour JOY of Yoga Teacher Training program.

 Around the same time frame, I was confronted with unresolved issues surrounding a diagnosis of chronic back pain.
 I opted to continued study, logging 500+ hours towards my certification, and used my practice to navigate self-healing.
 The Ashtanga Yoga Method, with the Tristana (breath, posture and gaze), gave me the ability to find some separation from the discomfort, was a medium towards transformation and further healing.
 Through a mysore-style practice I was able to meet the discomfort each day on the mat and saw that, like the shapes made in doing the asanas, the discomfort showed up differently each day as well.

 In August 2019, I finally felt called to share the practice with others and completed the final steps of my certifications.
-In general, I am thrilled to be able to share my passion for yoga with others.
-I am most excited to share the Ashtanga Yoga Method, as it was so instrumental in my own healing.
-I am a student first.
-My six-day-a-week practice informs and inspires my teaching.
+Although I am thrilled to be able to share my passion for yoga with others, I am most excited to share the Ashtanga Yoga Method, as it was so instrumental in my own healing.
+I consider myself a student first and foremost as my six-day-a-week practice informs and inspires my teaching.
 I am so grateful for the practice, the healing it has brought me (physically and emotionally), and for the many teachers who have showed me the way.

-In addition to yoga, my other play includes spending time with my sons, obstacle course racing (OCR), hiking/backpacking, running, and all things outdoors.
+In addition to yoga, my other play includes spending time with my sons, running, strength training, obstacle course racing (OCR), hiking/backpacking, and simply being outdoors.